blahcat/blahcat.github.io/content/2016-05-23-defcon-ctf-2016-feedme.md

 Since the child process is being forked, we know that the parent and child are identical in every way, including the memory mapping and the canary token.
-So the idea for this exploitation is to bruteforce one-by-one all the bytes from the canary variable in stack, with the following binary logic: overwrite one byte of the canary with a value, `X`.
+So the idea for this exploitation is to brute-force one-by-one all the bytes from the canary variable in stack, with the following binary logic: overwrite one byte of the canary with a value, `X`.
 If we have a crash, it will mean that the canary is corrupted, and therefore `X` is not valid.
 If it does not crash, then `X` is